 Ivan’s Childhood is an ironically poignant title that hints at innocent normalcy instead of the dehumanization and carnage of combat.
 Tarkovsky — who was the same age as Ivan when World War II began — stated that in making the film, he wanted to "convey all [his] hatred of war," and that he chose childhood "because it is what contrasts most with war."
 While the dichotomy is still there, the degree of original irony may have faded somewhat, given the proliferation of child soldiers in many modern conflicts.

-Brough — a student at the American University School of Public Affairs — said he found Ivan’s Childhood “really incredible.
+A student at the American University School of Public Affairs said he found Ivan’s Childhood “really incredible.
 It was such a different perspective on what war sort of does to both adults and kids.
-On the surface, it seems like a straightforward story, with just a couple of weird sequences,” said Brough.
-“But after thinking about it for just a couple of minutes afterward and talking with friends, I started making connections that I hadn’t seen before.
-So I think it’s something that you have to digest over time.”
+On the surface, it seems like a straightforward story, with just a couple of weird sequences, but after thinking about it for just a couple of minutes and talking with friends, I started making connections that I hadn’t seen before.
+So, I think it’s something that you have to digest over time.”

 Additional photos from the film screening can be viewed on the Carmel Institute of Russian Culture & History Facebook page.